What projects against climate change and for adaptation are there in Innsbruck?

 COOLYMP

 The DDr.
-Alois Lugger Square (COOLYMP) in the center of the Olympic Village is also to be designed in a climate-friendly way with the involvement of the population, the local clubs and businesses.
-The adjacent Olympic Park will also be included in the planning.
-The special challenge lies in the fact that the square is completely underbuilt by an underground car park, which means that innovative ideas on the part of the population are required with the help of technical and scientific know-how.
-The project team consists of representatives of IIG, ISD, University of Innsbruck and the City of Innsbruck and is funded for three years as part of the project "Lighthouses for Resilient Cities 2040" of the Austrian Climate and Energy Fund.
-The project start date was August 1, 2022.
+Alois Lugger Square (COOLYMP) in the centre of the Olympic Village is also to be made climate-friendly with the involvement of local residents, clubs and businesses.
+The neighbouring Olympic Park will also be included in the planning.
+The particular challenge lies in the fact that the square is completely underpinned by an underground car park, which calls for innovative ideas from the population with the help of technical and scientific expertise.
+The project team consists of representatives from IIG, ISD, the University of Innsbruck and the City of Innsbruck and is being funded for three years as part of the Austrian Climate and Energy Fund's "Lighthouses for resilient cities 2040" project.
+The project started on 1 August 2022.

 Transport master plans

-In the area of mobility, the city of Innsbruck is focusing on the expansion of public transport, cycling and walking.
+In the area of mobility, the city of Innsbruck is focussing on the expansion of public transport, cycling and walking.

-• The Cycling Master Plan 2030 has already been adopted.
-The aim is to increase the share of cycling to 20 percent by 2030.
+- The Cycling Masterplan 2030 has already been adopted.
+The aim is to increase the share of cycling to 20 per cent by 2030.
 Measures include the expansion of a seamless cycle path network.
-More information is available at: Bicycle
+More information is available at: Cycling

-• The walking master plan is currently being drawn up.
+- The walking masterplan is currently being developed.
 More information is available at: Pedestrians

-• The expansion of public transport is progressing in the form of the regional train and the expansion of the streetcar network.
+- The expansion of public transport is progressing in the form of the regional railway and the expansion of the tram network.
 Meeting zones - not only in the redesign of public squares - are gradually being established.
-The following street designs are currently on the agenda: Rennweg/Universitätsstraße, Bozner Platz, the Messe S-Bahn stop and Michael-Gaismair-Straße.
+The following street designs are currently on the programme: Rennweg/Universitätsstraße, Bozner Platz, Messe S-Bahn stop and Michael-Gaismair-Straße.

-These measures are intended to make cars superfluous as a means of transportation in the city centre.
+These measures are intended to make cars superfluous as a means of transport in the city centre.

 Spruce monocultures are a thing of the past.
-In the future, Innsbruck will rely on near-natural, hardwood-rich, deep-rooted trees.
-With hardwoods such as cherry, walnut, oak, elm or maple, Innsbruck's forests will be rich in structure and climate-smart.
-In addition, forest foresters focus on forest hygiene to reduce pests such as the bark beetle - for example, by quickly transporting useful and damaged wood out of the forest.
+In future, Innsbruck will rely on near-natural, deciduous, deep-rooted trees.
+With hardwoods such as cherry, walnut, oak, elm and maple, Innsbruck's forests will become structurally rich and climate-fit.
+In addition, the forest rangers are focussing on forest hygiene to reduce pests such as the bark beetle - for example by quickly removing timber and damaged wood from the forest.
 These measures limit soil erosion, snow breakage, storm damage and pests.

-A concept is currently being developed for a climate-neutral citymagistrat.
-Four fields of action are currently defined as focal points(mobility, buildings, procurement, events).
-An operational mobility management system is currently being developed for Magistrat with the help of external support.
-At the IIG, measures for climate-neutral building management are being developed.
+A concept for a climate-neutral city council is currently being developed.
+Four areas of action are currently defined as priorities(mobility, buildings, procurement, events).
+An operational mobility management system is currently being developed for the city council with the help of external support.
+Measures for climate-neutral building management are being developed at the IIG.

 Move-in assistance XL - sustainable living

-The City of Innsbruck has been welcoming future tenants to a city apartment in Innsbruck since 2020.
-To ensure that they are prepared for the move and feel at home in their new apartment right away, the Citizen Participation and Participatory Urban Design Department supports them with the "Move-in Guide XL".
-In workshops, the new residents receive practical and simple tips on sustainable living and good neighborliness.
+The city of Innsbruck has been welcoming future tenants of city flats in Innsbruck since 2020.
+To ensure that they are prepared for the move and feel at home in their new flat right away, the Citizen Participation and Participatory Urban Design Department is supporting them with the "Move-in Support XL" programme.
+In workshops, the new residents receive practical and simple tips on sustainable living and good neighbourliness.

-In 2020, the Move-in Guide XL won the ÖGUT Environmental Award in the "Sustainable Municipality" category.
+In 2020, the "Einzugsbegleitung XL" programme won the ÖGUT Environmental Award in the "Sustainable Municipality" category.
 More information is available from the Citizen Participation and Participatory Urban Design department.

-The e5 - municipality program is a federal and state program for energy-conscious and climate-friendly municipalities.
-Innsbruck has been a partner in the e5 program since December 2013 .
-From spatial planning and architecture to energy solutions and mobility, the program includes tried and tested energy and climate protection measures.
-The activities are regularly evaluated by an external commission and awarded up to five "e" - comparable to the "toques" in the catering industry.
-With a degree of implementation of 64.4% and thus awarded 4 "e's", Innsbruck is considered a pioneer among the provincial capitals.
+The e5 municipality programme is a federal and state programme for energy-conscious and climate-friendly municipalities.
+Innsbruck has been a partner in the e5 programme since December 2013 .
+From spatial planning and architecture to energy solutions and mobility, the programme includes tried and tested energy and climate protection measures.
+The activities are regularly evaluated by an external commission and - comparable to the "toques" in the catering industry - awarded up to five "e".
+With a degree of implementation of 67.7 per cent and thus awarded 4 "e's", Innsbruck is considered a pioneer among the provincial capitals.

 Europan Innsbruck